ericjwdchen/ericjwdchen.github.io/_posts/2017-11-01-making-measurements.md

 > It [iPhone X] is getting you more screen size in less space than the 8 Plus.

 [Brian X. Chen of The New York Times](https://www.nytimes.com/2017/11/01/technology/personaltech/apple-iphone-x-review.html):
 > First, the basics: The iPhone X has a 5.8-inch screen that is larger than the 5.5-inch display on the iPhone 8 Plus and the 4.7-inch screen on the iPhone 8.
-Yet the iPhone X’s overall body is smaller than that of the iPhone 8 Plus (though a little bit larger than that of the iPhone 8).

 <hr>